 Click on one of the links below to visit a specific section:

 At every author or conference participant interaction, the Conference may collect personal information.
-In addition to any other information you may choose to provide to us, collected personal information may include your title, name, affiliation and contact address(es), date of arrival and departure, and details about hotel and airline itineraries you book.
+In addition to any other information you may choose to provide to us, collected personal information may include your title, name, affiliation, telephones number(s) and contact address(es), date of arrival and departure, and details about hotel and airline itineraries you book.
 We may also record details on joint travelers, including their names and ages.

 In addition, we collect other personal information when you interact with the Conference in various ways, such as:

 When you create an Account at the Conference Management System (hereinafter referred to as "CMS"), we also ask you to provide your email address (in lieu of a user name) and a password (stored encrypted).
 If you choose to submit a proposal for a meeting or an event (e.g., tutorial presentation), we record meeting and event specifications, the date of the event, and, for corporate events, information on your organization (name, billing details).